Ichthus-Development/ichthus-engineering-standards/README.md

 Tooling enforcement supports these standards but does not override documented design intent or architectural judgment.

+---

+### 14.1 Language-Specific Standards

+Language-specific standards are defined only for languages actively used and maintained within Ichthus Development.

+For other languages or ecosystems, this document defines architectural principles and expectations rather than prescriptive syntax rules.

+---

+### 14.2 Framework-Specific Guidance

+Framework- or platform-specific guidance (e.g., Blazor, MAUI, UI frameworks) is documented in project- or domain-specific companion specifications rather than in this core standards document.

+---

-### 14.1 Disabling and Suppressing Compiler Messages
+### 14.3 Disabling and Suppressing Compiler Messages

 Compiler warning suppression via `#Disable Warning` (VB.NET) or `#pragma warning disable` (C#) is disallowed.